WORLDSymposium 2025 Preliminary Program* on Lysosomal Diseases

-Following the Patient Voice session, and celebrating 20 Years of WORLDSymposium, the 2nd Annual “Be the Catalyst” event, made possible by generous support from Sanofi, is an exciting event, open to all WORLDSymposium participants.
-This event provides opportunities to participate in all of the fun scheduled group photos, reconnect with colleagues, make new connections, establish new relationships, welcome new attendees, and celebrate the achievements of past and present WORLDSymposium Award Recipients.
+Following the Patient Voice session, the 3rd Annual Speed Mentoring Event will offer a once-in-a-lifetime opportunity for attendees to meet with a wide variety of leaders and icons from the lysosomal and rare disease space.
+The evening concludes by celebrating 21 Years of WORLDSymposium, with the 3rd Annual “Be the Catalyst” event, an exciting event, open to all WORLDSymposium participants.
+This event provided opportunities to participate in all of the fun scheduled group photos, reconnect with colleagues, make new connections, establish new relationships, welcome new attendees, and celebrate the achievements of past and present WORLDSymposium Award Recipients.
+Download the WORLDSymposium 2025 program (PDF 200KB).

 University of Minnesota